-4 Discussion
+584 4 Discussion

-4.1.
-Channel widening during the 2014 flood
+585 4.1.
+Channel response to the 2014 flood

-In this study, we presented an integration of different approaches and data sources (i.e., field survey, GIS-remotely sensed data and statistical analysis) at different spatial scales to better understand flood response in terms of channel widening and LW dynamics.
-We proved the importance of performing an overall analysis over the entire catchment, although the flood event and responses to it were restricted to some areas of the catchment only.
-This approach allowed identification of hydrometeorological and geomorphic thresholds for channel widening, LW recruitment, and deposition.
-The inclusion of sub-reaches without important widening or without LW recruitment and deposition in the analysis showed that sub-reaches with similar characteristics may exhibit significantly different responses during the same event, and that variables explaining these responses may not be identified properly if only one part of the dataset is analysed.
-The threshold taken to distinguish sub-reaches with important widening, a width ratio >1.2, was assumed to be reasonable considering that errors in the transect delineation, or in the delineation of the channel before and after the flood using the aerial images could be up to 20%.
+In this study, we presented an integration of different approaches and data sources (i.e., field survey, GIS-586 remotely sensed data and statistical analysis) at different spatial scales to better understand flood response in 587 terms of channel widening and LW dynamics.
+We proved the importance of performing an overall analysis over 588 the entire catchment, although the flood event and responses to it were restruicted to some areas of the catchment 589 only.
+This approach allowed identification of hydrometeorological and geomorphic thresholds for channel 590 591 widening, LW recruitment, and deposition.
+The inclusion of sub-reaches without important widening or without LW recruitment and deposition in the analysis showed that sub-reaches with similar characteristics may exhibit 592 593 significantly different responses during the same event, and that variables explaining these responses may not be 594 identified properly if only one part of the dataset is analysed.

-Previous works observed that hydraulic forces (e.g., stream power) are not sufficient to explain geomorphic effects of floods (Nardi and Rinaldi, 2015), and other variables, such as initial channel width, confinement or human interventions should be included in assessments (Surian et al., 2016 and references therein).
-We confirmed with this study that the flood triggering precipitation is key in understanding the magnitude and spatial variability of catchment response (in terms of channel widening and LW dynamics) and that it should thus be included in future analyses.
-As hypothesized, differences in spatial precipitation patterns led to differences in the geomorphic response of the catchment, regulating channel widening and thereby controlling LW dynamics.
-Albeit this observation may have been expected, it has rarely been addressed in post-event surveys (Rinaldi et al., 2016) even in cases where data was available at the proper spatial scale (e.g., Surian et al., 2016).
+595 Previous works observed that hydraulic forces (e.g., stream power) are not sufficient to explain geomorphic effects of floods (Nardi and Rinaldi, 2015), and other variables, such as initial channel width, 596 confinement or human interventions should be included in assessments (Surian et al., 2016 and references 597 therein).
+We confirmed with this study that the flood triggering precipitation is key in understanding the 598 magnitude and spatial variability of catchment response and that it should thus be included in future analyses.
+As 599 600 hypothesized, differences in spatial precipitation patterns led to differences in the geomorphic response of the catchment, regulating channel widening and thereby controlling LW dynamics.
+Albeit this observation may have 601 602 been expected, it has rarely been addressed in post-event surveys (Rinaldi et al., 2016) even in cases where data was available at the proper spatial scale (e.g., Surian et al., 2016).
+603